 A public exhibition of one man’s last two brain cells rubbing together to stay warm.

-The site serves as an official entity for my personal, and now defunct, noise/ambient project, Controlled Dissonance.
-Started in 2004, as an extension of less traditional musical explorations dating back to my high school days in the mid-90s, Controlled Dissonance is an ongoing experiment in sound creation.
-You can browse the embarrassingly large back catalog or watch some videos.
+Here you can find an official directory for my personal, and now defunct, noise/ambient project, Controlled Dissonance.
+Started in 2004, as an extension of less traditional musical explorations dating back to my high school days in the mid-90s, Controlled Dissonance was an experiment in the art of sound creation.
+Feel free to browse the embarrassingly large back catalog or watch some videos.

 Gabriel’s Unnamed Noise Project

-These pages also host the noise adventures of my youngest son, Gabriel.
-After years of sitting in my lap and watching me record, he finally took the helm himself and started recording and remixing his own noise.
+These pages also host the brief noise adventures of my youngest son, Gabriel.
+After years of sitting in my lap and watching me record, at the age of 5, he finally took the helm himself and started recording and remixing his own noise.
 Streaming audio is available.

 Nests of Disorder

-The site has also become the home of Nests of Disorder my, also defunct, horror drone/black ambient collaboration project with Joseph Pyne of Pyne.
+The site is also the home of Nests of Disorder a sadly brief, and now defunct, horror drone/black ambient collaboration project with Joseph Pyne of Pyne.